 We’re about to embark on a grand journey to explore the Grands Boulevards of Paris!
 We’ll cover a great distance in this extra long post but you’ll easily be able to pick and choose exactly what you want to focus on.
 This part of Paris contains some of the City of Light’s most recognizable landmarks, and due to its great size, feels vastly diverse as you move from west to east.
 In this Grands Boulevards itinerary for central Paris, I’ll cover the top things to do, the best places to eat & drink and the prime areas for shopping – including those Parisian food markets we all know and love.

 During three months of living in Paris, I got to explore a large chunk of the Grands Boulevards so although I didn’t eat in all the restaurants or visited every single museum, I do have a pretty good idea of what to recommend to you.
-It’s always a good idea to pick up the Rough Guide To Paris before coming to The City of Lights, it’s only $17 on Amazon.
+It’s always a good idea to pick up the Rough Guide To Paris before coming to The City of Lights.